Wigner phase space distribution as a wave function: Background

-Around the time the Wigner distribution was conceived, Koopman and von Neumann \cite{Koopman1931, Neumann1932, Neumann1932a, DaniloMauro2002} recast classical mechanics in a form similar to quantum mechanics by introducing classical complex valued wave functions and representing associated physical observables by means of commuting self-adjoint operators.
-In particular, it was postulated that the wave function $\ket{\Psi(t)}$ of a classical particle obeys the following equation of motion:
+Around the time the Wigner distribution was conceived, Koopman and von Neumann \cite{Koopman1931, Neumann1932, Neumann1932a, DaniloMauro2002} (for modern developments and applications see Refs. \cite{Gozzi1988, Gozzi1989, Wilkie1997, Wilkie1997a, Gozzi2002, DaniloMauro2002, Deotto2003, Deotto2003a, Abrikosovjr2005, Blasone2005, Brumer2006, Carta2006, Gozzi2010, Gozzi2011, Cattaruzza2011}) recast classical mechanics in a form similar to quantum mechanics by introducing classical complex valued wave functions and representing associated physical observables by means of commuting self-adjoint operators.
+In particular, it was postulated that the wave function $| \Psi(t) \rangle$ of a classical particle obeys the following equation of motion: